Unlikely Intersections in families of abelian varieties and the polynomial Pell equation: Relations on a fixed abelian variety

 \section{Relations on a fixed abelian variety}

 Let $G$ be an abelian variety of dimension $g$ defined over a number field $L$ and let $T(G)$ be its tangent space at the origin.
 The N\'eron-Severi group NS$(G)$ of $G$ can be identified with the group of Riemann forms on $T(G)\times T(G)$.
 The degree $\deg H$ of an element $H$ of $\textrm{NS}(G)$ is defined to be the determinant of the imaginary part Im$(H)$ of $H$ on the period lattice $\Lambda(G)$ of $G$.
 Suppose we are given an ample symmetric divisor $\D$ on $G$ with corresponding Riemann form $H_\D$ on $T(G)\times T(G)$ of some degree $l$.
-In this section, the implied constants will depend on $l$ and $g$.
+In this section, the constants $\gamma_1, \gamma_2, \dots $ and the ones implied in the $\ll$ notation depend on $l$ and $g$.

 We indicate by $h_F(G)$ the stable Faltings height of $G$ taken with respect to a sufficiently large field extension of $L$ so that $G$ has at least semistable reduction everywhere.
 Moreover, the divisor $\D$ induces a N\'eron-Tate height $\widehat{h}_\D$ on $G$.